btn-group/snip20-reference-impl/README.md

 All transactions are encrypted, so if you want to see the error returned by a failed transaction, you need to use the command

 `secretcli q compute tx <TX_HASH>`

+## btn.group updates
+1. Admin is displayed when querying token_info.